igeligel/personal-site/content/14-10-2019/index.md

 ## The `_` wildcard operator in a nutshell

-In the last search, we have defined on infinite wildcards with the `%` which match strings with zero to an infinite amount of characters and other filters.
+In the last search, we have defined infinite wildcards with the `%` which match strings with zero to an infinite amount of characters and other filters.
 Sometimes we have use-cases to just wildcard a specific character in some text.
-For example there could be types with or without a single number attached.
+For example, there could be types with or without a single number attached.
 These types could be `SALE` but also `SALE1` or `SALE8`.
-In this example our matches look really similar, but if we know that there is just on number in the matching string, we could use the wildcard operator `_` to match exactly the cases we want.
-For our sale types we could use `SALE_`.
+In this example, our matches look really similar, but if we know that there is just one number in the matching string, we could use the wildcard operator `_` to match exactly the cases we want.
+For our sale types, we could use `SALE_`.

 In our example table, we could have different results based on this.
-To make a good search though, we could find all names in the table which have three characters but must start with `M`.
-In the example table there are three entries which will match the condition.
+To make a good search though, we could find all the names in the table which have three characters but must start with `M`.
+In the example table, there are three entries that will match the condition.

 <table>
   <thead>